 - Background to go behind you

 Beyond equipment, most companies require a bachelor’s degree and some kind of teaching experience with children.
 This varies from one year to three years.
 The bachelor’s degree does not have to be in education.
 Some companies require that you have a US or Canadian accent.
-You should also have a resume (here are some tips for a resume).
+You should also have a resume.

 My sister’s company, QKids, is unique in the fact that it actually doesn’t require a degree – just what you are working toward a bachelor’s degree.
 Because she is currently working toward becoming a teacher, this company has worked really well for her.
 Her referral code is XGXRWO